 Teaching Commons > Teaching Guides > Technology > Zoom > Recording a Zoom Meeting

-Zoom meetings can be recorded, saved, and shared after they occur.
-Hosts can choose to save a meeting to their computer or to Zoom cloud storage.
+Zoom meetings can be recorded and saved to be shared after they occur.
+Hosts can choose to save a meeting to Zoom cloud storage or to their computer.
 All Zoom recordings will be saved for 120 days in the cloud.
-Note: To share a recording that has been saved to the cloud, the password protection must be disabled so that others can view the recording via the link provided.
-Directions for doing this are included below under

 When a Zoom meeting is saved locally to a computer, it will save in .mp4 format in a folder titled “Zoom” within the Documents folder on the computer.
 To share a recording that has been saved locally, the file will need to be uploaded to a course.

 Note: Recordings saved to a computer can also be accessed through depaul.zoom.us under “Recordings,” then “Local Recordings.”